RafLaf/webcam/README.md

 ## conversion of models to onnx :

 basic setup fo onnx exportation is to export it using torch library, and delete all useless nodes with onnx-simplifier.
 We included a script model_to_onnx.py in order to convert all the pytorch networks implemented in this repo.
-Check the description of the file for more info (you need to set the output to output, use opset 10, and avoid certain specific node not implemented by tensil)
+Check the description of the file for more info (you need to set the output to "Output", use opset 10, and avoid certain specific node not implemented by tensil)

 # How to train a model, convert it to onnx, then to tensil and finally run it on the PYNQ